Tsuzat/learning_flutter/NOTES.md

-## master branch
+## branch Day4
-It has default flutter application comes as boiler code.
+Adding Images, Google Fonts, ElevatedButton, Login Page
 ### How to fix minimum width and height of desktop app

 Install dependency by adding it in pubspec.yaml and add `desktop_window: ^0.4.0` in dependencies